voxmedia/vox-hiring-exercise/README.md

 Given the Data in this folder, write html, css and javascript to present the information specifically for mobile web browsers.

-The data comes from a [timeline graphic published on vox.com](https://www.vox.com/world/2017/11/27/16670950/trump-russia-timeline).
-Your solution *will not* replicate the original piece.

 ### Whats in here?

 Given in this repo is a JSON file with content, a basic ERB template file and